raforg/danectl/README.md

 You then need to configure your TLS services to use the "current" certificate in /etc/letsencrypt/current, and then reload them.
-This is like following instructions for using a certbot certificate, but replacing "live" with "current".
+This is like following instructions for using a certbot certificate, but replacing "/etc/letsencrypt/live" with "/etc/letsencrypt/current".

     Left as an exercise for the reader